GoogleCloudPlatform/gcsfuse/docs/benchmarks.md

     numjobs=112
  ```

-**Note:** Performance will be better if you experiment on scenarios where files
-do not exist,
-compared to scenarios where files already exist.
-This is because writing to an
-existing
-file requires reading the existing content first, before the new data can be
-written.
+**Note:** Benchmarking is done writing out new files.
+Performance will be different for writes to existing files,
+as this first requires a full file download first.

 ### Results